 allowed / denied / bypassed), the container’s attribution (agent, project, container_id), the destination 4-tuple, and the resolved domain when DNS context is available.

 The headline use is bypass-mode forensic coverage.
 The firewall’s bypass switch (clawker firewall bypass <duration> --agent <name>) intentionally short-circuits enforcement so the operator can perform supervised exploration without rule churn.
-Before netlogger, bypassed traffic flowed without leaving an enforcement record — the so-called “forensic black hole” of bypass mode. netlogger emits a verdict=bypassed record at the same decision points that would have emitted allowed/denied, so an audit trail exists for every bypass window without changing enforcement semantics.
+Before netlogger, bypassed traffic flowed without leaving an enforcement record — the so-called “forensic black hole” of bypass mode. netlogger emits an action=bypassed record at the same decision points that would have emitted allowed/denied, so an audit trail exists for every bypass window without changing enforcement semantics.

 Record Shape

-Each record is an OTel log emitted on the trusted infra OTLP lane with:service.name = ebpf-egress(distinct fromclawker-cpso retention + volume profile are independent)event.name = ebpf.egress.connect/ebpf.egress.sendmsg/ebpf.egress.sock_create(per-emit-site so dashboards can filter by record kind without inspecting flag bits)body = "ebpf egress"severity = INFO
+Each record is an OTel log emitted on the trusted infra OTLP lane with:service.name = ebpf-egress(distinct fromclawkercpso retention + volume profile are independent)event.name = ebpf.egress.connect/ebpf.egress.sendmsg/ebpf.egress.sock_create(per-emit-site so dashboards can filter by record kind without inspecting flag bits)body = "ebpf egress"severity = INFO

 dst_ip / dst_port / dst_host are omitted when their source value is absent so operators can partition via _exists_:attributes.<key> in OS Discover):